joemcmullin/New-Jersey-Earthquake-2024/README.md

 This project explores the relationship between earthquake intensity, distance from the epicenter, and estimated distances using visual data analysis techniques.
 We employ scatter plots and a heatmap-like visualization to convey the variations and patterns within the earthquake data.

 ## Visualizations
-- Note when reviewing this data, there are still bits of data, cleansing and removal of outliers that I need to do.
+- Note when reviewing this data, there are still bits of data, cleansing and removal of outliers that I need to do. this was just the initial creation of these diagrams.
+-
 ### Scatter Plot: Intensity vs. Actual Distance

 The first visualization is a scatter plot that compares the earthquake intensity to the actual distance from the epicenter.